ota-meshi/eslint-plugin-regexp/docs/rules/simplify-set-operations.md

 ---
 pageClass: "rule-details"
 sidebarDepth: 0
-title: "regexp/require-reduce-negation"
+title: "regexp/simplify-set-operations"
-description: "require to reduce negation of character classes"
+description: "require the set operations to be simple"
 ---
-# regexp/require-reduce-negation
+# regexp/simplify-set-operations

 💼 This rule is enabled in the ✅ `plugin:regexp/recommended` config.